hlbao/personal_site/content/publication/cooperation/index.md

 Some of my works are [here](https://scholar.google.com/citations?user=pSdfiCYAAAAJ&hl=en)

 Note -- Computer scientists prefer to publish their work in conference proceedings.
-This unusual norm is different from other subjects.
+This unusual norm is different from other fields.